Focusing on how you see yourself is critical to your overall wellness, especially if an emotion you experience at times is shame.

-You struggle with fear, anxiety, and guilt associated with the changes.
+You struggle with fear, anxiety, and guilt associated with life transitions.

 You’re fighting battles others know nothing about.